Smith Session Mips Review

 Our Analysis and Test Results

 The Session falls roughly in the middle of Smith's range of mountain bike helmets.
-This helmet more or less took the place of the Rover MIPS as their mid-range MIPS-equipped mountain bike lid.
+This helmet more or less took the place of the Rover Mips as their mid-range Mips-equipped mountain bike lid.
 The Session is a versatile helmet that proved to be a tester favorite for its excellent combination of head protection, comfort, ventilation, and adjustable features.
 It can't quite match the highest-rated models in our test, but it is highly-regarded among our testers.

 Performance Comparison